DinoChiesa/dotnet-xslt-service/README.md

 </claims>
 ```

-## Invoking that service from Application Integration
+## Invoking the services from Application Integration

 It's handy to be able to stitch together a variety of services into a single,
 coherent sequence.
 Google Cloud [Application